-The 2011 – 2012 season of Diwan al-Mimar is supported by National Paints, the Arab Technical Group (ATG) - Daiken, and the members of Diwan al-Mimar.
+The 2011 – 2013 season of Diwan al-Mimar has been supported by National Paints, the Arab Technical Group (ATG) - Daiken, Yaghmour Architects, Planners, and Engineers, and the members of Diwan al-Mimar.

 Diwan al-Mimar is a discussion group that aims at exploring the issues and challenges affecting the built environment in Jordan, the Arab world, and beyond in an in-depth and constructive manner.
 The Diwan addresses topics including architecture, urban planning, construction technologies, landscape architecture, and conservation of heritage sites.
 As a discussion forum, the Diwan aims at exploring and developing issues, rather than presenting finished products.

 Diwan al-Mimar was established in 2000, and continued until 2008.
-No Diwan activities were carried out during 2009 and 2010, but the Diwan is being reactivated in 2011.
-For the 2011 - 2012 season, the Diwan will follow a different approach to its meetings.
-It will primarily devote the season to a single subject, that of urban management in Jordan.
-The Diwan members will produce a position paper on the subject by the end of the season.
-All efforts will be made to develop an intensive dialogue with the public and relevant decision makers regarding the content of this paper.
+No Diwan activities were carried out during 2009 and 2010, but the Diwan was reactivated in 2011.
+For the 2011 - 2013 season, the Diwan followed a different approach to its meetings.
+The season was devoted to a single subject, that of urban management in Jordan.
+A detailed report has been produced on the season and is available in Arabic below.
+This report will be available in English in the near future.
+All efforts will be made to develop an intensive dialogue with the public and relevant decision makers regarding the content of the report.

 Membership in the Diwan during a given season is limited to about 20 - 25 participants so as to allow for an interactive relation between them, a relation that is difficult to attain in a lecture format, which is usually attended by a larger and continuously changing audience.
 The Diwan brings together a mix of academicians and practitioners involved in the built environment.
 In fact, the Diwan emphasizes the importance of developing a process of constructive interaction between the two groups.
 An additional number of students and newly graduating professionals also are invited to attend the Diwan, and, whenever possible, specialists from other disciplines are invited to participate in the Diwan so as to benefit from their knowledge and experiences.